 Honors projects, which usually take the form of a multi-chapter critical thesis, are written under the supervision of a faculty advisor.
 The departmental honors committee will approve project proposals and evaluate the completed work in conjunction with the faculty advisor.
-Students completing an Honors thesis are exempt from taking a second LIT 499.
+The second unit of Honors thesis replaces the second LIT 499.
 For more information, please consult the Policies page of the English Department website.